What is the largest mSATA SSD on the Market?

 With great performance and maximum capacity specifications, many of you may be tempted to use this device in an Industrial application.
 There are many pitfalls to be aware of while considering this.

 First, this product is based on the finest trace width memory at 10nm which has limited endurance cycles.
 Next, it is also based on 3-bit/cell technology, aka Tri-Level Cell (TLC).
-This is orders of magnitude less reliable than Single-Level Cell (SLC) NAND used in Industrial Grade and even the Multi-Level Cell (MLC) used in Commercial Grade products.
+This is orders of magnitude less reliable than Single-Level Cell (SLC) NAND used in Industrial Grade and even the Multi-Level Cell (MLC) used in Industrial MLC products.